marschall/threeten-jpa/README.md

 JPA attribute converters for JSR-310 (Java 8) dates and times.
 This is stop gap measure until [JPA_SPEC-63](https://java.net/jira/browse/JPA_SPEC-63) is fixed in JPA 2.2.

-We take inspiration from the JDBC 4.2 and currently supports the following conversions:
+We take inspiration from the JDBC 4.2 and currently support the following conversions:

 | ANSI SQL                | Java SE 8         |
 | ----------------------- | ----------------- |